Annotations and test control

 Skip one suitedescribe.skip('name', fn)No tests in this suite run (all reported as skipped).

 Skipped tests (from only or skip) are included in the total count and listed in the HTML report under "Skipped".
-Tags, custom annotations, conditional skip, and grep by tag are not available in the current version.
+Tag-based runs use include/exclude tags.
+Custom annotations, conditional skip, and Jest-style --grep are not available in the current version.